AvolitesLtd/TitanManual/docs/titan-basics.md

 Connector: 2.5mm hole, outside diameter 5.5mm, length 9.5mm, wired
 centre pin positive.
 Example Part number: DCPP2

-The Titan Mobile panel has a built-in AvoKey so you can install the Titan software on multiple computers, but it will only run when the Titan Mobile panel is connected.
+The T3 or Titan Mobile panels have a built-in AvoKey so you can install the Titan software on multiple computers, but it will only run when the T3 / Titan Mobile panel is connected.
 The AvoKey license is pre-activated at the factory.
 See [licensing](./system-settings/recovering-reinstalling-the-console.md#software-licensing) for more details.